publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch33/schI/m__us_usc_t20_s1401.md

     (18) __Limited English proficient__

-        The term “limited English proficient” has the meaning given the term in section 9101 of the Elementary and Secondary Education Act of 1965 \[[20 U.S.C.
+        The term “limited English proficient” has the meaning given the term “English learner” in section 8101 of the Elementary and Secondary Education Act of 1965 \[[20 U.S.C.
 7801][/us/usc/t20/s7801]\].

     (19) __Local educational agency__